Real-life cases, data encryption, and testimonials using RFID and NFC technology

 Industry: Electronics, automotive, mining

-Technology used: Public permissioned blockchain smart contracts
+Technology used: Permissioned public blockchain smart contracts

 Location: Germany

-What do they do?
+What are they doing?

 Practical example:

-Industry: Technology infrastructure, companies with sensitive data
+Industry: Technological infrastructure, companies with sensitive data

 Technology used: Fully Homomorphic Encryption (FHE)